blessingogbeh/Mobility-Data-Processing-Pipeline-MDPP/README.md

 ```
 to see an execution plan, This lets you preview the changes that Terraform plans to make to your infrastructure.

-Its now time to actually provision the resources.
+It's now time to actually provision the resources.
 The following command executes planned actions, creating, updating, or deleting infrastructure resources to match the new state outlined in your IaC - infra_dpp.tf

 ```bash
 terraform apply
 ```

-Navigate to the [aws console](https://aws.amazon.com/console/) and sign in with you account credentials you got when you created the account in the Prequisites section.
+Navigate to the [aws console](https://aws.amazon.com/console/) and sign in with the account credentials you got when you created the account in the Prerequisites section.

-In the search bar type in and open aws kinesis, s3, IAM, Lambda, DynamoDB and Amazon Cloudwatch Dashboard in different tabs.
+In the search bar type in and open aws kinesis, s3, IAM, Lambda, DynamoDB, and Amazon Cloudwatch Dashboard in different tabs.
 You should find the provisioned resources as described in the main terraform configuration file infra_dpp.tf:

 Kinesis - 3 data streams; bus-location-stream, van-location-stream, weather-stream.

-S3 - A bucket named mdpp-lambda-code-bucket is present and has a zipped file, processing.zip, in it containg the library dependencies that enables the Lambda function to run successfully.
+S3 - A bucket named mdpp-lambda-code-bucket is present and has a zipped file, processing.zip, in it containing the library dependencies that enable the Lambda function to run successfully.

-IAM - In this tab, navigate to roles on the left hand pane and click on role.
-The lambda_role resource is what enables lambda function seamless interaction with the other aws services.
+IAM - In this tab, navigate to roles on the left-hand pane and click on role.
+The lambda_role resource is what enables the lambda function seamless interaction with the other AWS services.

 Lambda - This is where our data is actually processed using the data_processing.py function.

-DynamoDB - A dynamoDB table (insights-table) was created. this stores the results of the processed data for analytics and visualiation.
+DynamoDB - A dynamoDB table (insights-table) was created. this stores the results of the processed data for analytics and visualization.

 Cloudwatch_Dashboard - takes metrics from the dynamoDB table and displays it in a dashboard.

 #
-We can can push data into our kinesis data streams and let the pipeline handle the rest.
+We can push data into our kinesis data streams and let the pipeline handle the rest.
 In a CLI opened in ./mdpp, run the following command.
 ```bash
 aws kinesis put-records --stream-name "bus-location-stream"  --cli-input-json file://sample_data/bus_location_data.json --region us-east-1